TheLancashireman/synthesiser/analogue-adsr/README.md

 * Pin 7 = ADC1 = Decay rate
 * Pin 8 = VCC

+## Reset pin

+Pin 1 of the ATtiny is the reset pin.

+You have to disable the reset pin in order to get the full range of the release control.
+If you don't disable the reset pin, turning the release control towards minimum resets the MPU.
+The data sheet only guarantees that Vcc * 0.9 will hold reset high, but in practice the level at which the device resets is much lower, so it's possible to test the circuit and software without disabling reset.

+After you have disabled the reset pin, you can no longer program the flash with a normal programmer - you have to use a "high voltage programmer" which applies 12V to the reset pin and uses special commands method to reset the fuses.

 ## Operation

 When Gate input changes from OFF to ON